 − so-called radar constant C.

-The radar constant typically includes factors such as the antenna beam width, the pulse width, the receiver conversion gain and system and sites losses.
+The radar constant typically includes factors such as the antenna beam width, the pulse width, the receiver conversion gain and system losses.

 It must be stressed that for radars tracking discrete targets the radar equation provides a received signal which is proportional to 1/r 4 (r being the distance).
 For meteorological radars, the situation is quite different since targets such as precipitations often fill the entire narrow radar beam.
 In this case the radar equation provides a received signal which is proportional to 1/r 2.
-As a result, meteorological radars allow for larger detection ranges but, as such, have a higher sensitivity to interference.
+As a result, meteorological radars allow for larger detection ranges but this also means that they have a higher sensitivity to interference than a typical air traffic control type radar.

 4.2 Weather radars